FrostyMfasis/online-vs-physical-retail/README.md

 * when did ebay and amazon start?
 * ebay, amazon, walmart, sam's club
 * Rise of people working remote, or working in hybrid positions.

+* stock prices for all the companies to quantify consumer buying habits and future habits/popularity
+* spread of e-commerce vs brick and mortor
+*